xjohannes/hyper-wizard/README.md

 The Hyper wizard is a project that aims to deliver an abstraction of the Hyper browser user interface.

-It has served as a pre-project for my master thesis at the "Biomedic informatics group" at the Institue for informatics - University of Oslo.
+This project has served as a primer for my master thesis at the "Biomedic informatics group" at the Institue for informatics - University of Oslo.

+It has also been my first attempt of using Angularjs.

-The following is the description of the project:
+The following is the description of the project as it was given:

 <b>Developing intuitive user interfaces for the analysis of genome data</b>